Mathrubhumi International Festival of Letters: 2018 edition

-The 3-day event brought together over 100 international and Indian writers, speakers, and performers.
+The three-day event brought together more than 100 international and Indian writers, speakers, and performers.
 It tapped into Kerala's young and emerging talent, allowing aspiring writers to engage with literary masters.

-Writers and speakers from over 10 countries participated, offering high-profile conversations, choreographed reading sessions, augmented reality experiences, impromptu performances, and workshops by noted photojournalist Raghu Rai.
+Writers and speakers from more than 10 countries participated, offering high-profile conversations, choreographed reading sessions, augmented reality experiences, impromptu performances, and workshops by noted photojournalist Raghu Rai.
 The festival also explored traditional Kerala cuisine and celebrated the region's syncretic culture, continuing the legacy of literature and its significance.